MicrosoftDocs/entra-docs/docs/identity-platform/claims-customization-powershell.md

 ---
-title: Claims Customization using PowerShell
+title: Claims customization using PowerShell
-description: This article describes the how to customize claims in Microsoft Entra ID using PowerShell
+description: This article describes how to customize claims in Microsoft Entra ID using PowerShell
 services: active-directory
 documentationcenter: .net
 author: rahul-nagraj